dji-sdk/Mobile-SDK-Tutorial/iOS-GSDemo/en/GSDemo/Part1/GSDemo-Part1_en.md

 ~~~

-In the above code, we also added an NSNotification observer to check the DJI Mobile SDK's state, to make sure it was successfully registered.
+In the above code, we also added an NSNotification observer to check the DJI Mobile SDK's state, to make sure it was sucessfully registered.
 At the same time, we implement the **addWaypoints** gesture action by calling DJIMapController's

      - (void)addPoint:(CGPoint)point withMapView:(MKMapView *)mapView
 method to add waypoints to the map.
 Next, we implement the IBAction method **editBtn**, which will update the button's title and clean up waypoints based on the value of **isEditingPoints**.
 Finally, we implement MKMapViewDelegate's method to change the pin color to purple.